-The Board finds based on a preponderance of the credible evidence that the claimant meet her burden of demonstrating that she quit for valid circumstances within the meaning of Maryland Annotated, Labor & Employment Article, § 8-1001.
-The decision of the hearing examiner shall be reversed for the reasons stated herein.
+The Board finds based on a preponderance of the credible evidence that the claimant did not meet his burden of demonstrating that he quit this employment for good cause, however the claimant has established that he had valid circumstances for quitting within the meaning of $\S$ 8-1001.
+The decision shall be reversed for the reasons stated herein.